FG: Why Nigeria Has Not Endorsed OECD’s Proposal on Digital Economy

 She pointed out: “The implication of this is that it restricts the number of non-resident companies engaged in digitalised businesses that may pay tax in our jurisdictions to only the 100 that are in-scope of the threshold, to the exclusion of all others, regardless of the actual number.

-“It should further be noted that the unilateral measures to be withdrawn is not restricted to Digital Service Taxes but also includes other relevant measures that have not been defined, that taxes non-resident companies without physical presence in the market jurisdiction.”
+“It should further be noted that the unilateral measures to be withdrawn is not restricted to Digital Service Taxes but also includes other relevant measures that have not been defined, that taxes non-resident companies without physical presence in the market jurisdiction,” she added.

-Ahmed noted that this is a challenge because Withholding Taxes on Royalties and fees for Technical Services, which represent a significant source of revenue generation to countries where payments are made, may be included in subsequent definitions of those measures.
+Ahmed noted that this was a challenge because Withholding Taxes on Royalties and fees for Technical Services, which represents a significant source of revenue generation to countries where payments are made, may be included in subsequent definitions of those measures.

 Such taxes, she explained, may no longer be collectible under the proposed rule.